yesodweb/yesodweb.com-content/blog/2014/01/new-fast-logger.md

 When a user thread calls `pushLogStr`, a `Logger` is selected according to the core number on which the thread is running.

 The new fast logger loses only about 10% of performance on any numbers of cores.

+I would like to thank Michael Snoyman, Toralf Wittner, Tobias Florek, and Gregory Collins for their contributions to fast-logger.